sunesimonsen/7W17732/Readme.md

         url: 'twitter/timeline/home'
     });

-When the <a href="http://documentcloud.github.com/backbone/#Collection-fetch">fetch</a> method is called on the collection a HTTP GET will be issued to the *url* of the collection.
+When the <a href="http://documentcloud.github.com/backbone/#Collection-fetch">fetch</a> method is called on the collection a HTTP GET will be issued to the URL of the collection.
 For each element in the returned JSON response a model will be created.

-There is just one problem, the server does not return a JSON array but a root element.
+There is just one problem, the server does not return a JSON array but a root element containing an array.
 So we need to add a parse method to the collection to retrieve the array:

     parse: function(response) {
         return response.tweetList;